|What is the Media Communications program?

 |What's special about program?

-Student media, including The Ranger newspaper, The Ranger Online, The Fourth Write magazine and KSYM 90.1 FM radio, and the annual Communication Design Student Show allow students to gain experience and build portfolios.
+Student media, KSYM 90.1 FM radio, live music and talent management, TV studio production and the annual Communication Design Student Show allow students to gain experience and build portfolios.

 Students also have ample opportunities to complete internships, participate in service learning, enter competitions, exhibit their work, join student organizations and network with professionals to extend their learning beyond the classroom and lab.

-Facilities include two television studios, audio production facilities, commercial and portrait photography studios state-of-the art Mac labs and the most current industry software.
+Facilities include two television studios, audio production facilities, Mac labs and the most current industry software including Adobe suite and Digidesign products.